Website Manager

 Law 14 Penalty Kick

-GOALKEEPER POSITIONING (NEW FOR 2019)
+GOALKEEPER POSITIONING

 Goalkeepers only need to have one foot on or above the goal line when defending a penalty kick.